 -Competitive Associate: Shall assist the Competitive Vice President in accomplishing the goals of the Competitive Program.

 The Secretary shall have overall management responsibility for the following position(s):

-- Parliamentarian: Shall assist the Board in the interpretation and enforcement the Constitution and Bylaws.
+- Parliamentarian: Shall assist the Board in the interpretation and enforcement of the Constitution and Bylaws.
 Shall be responsible for elections.
 Shall prepare Constitutional amendments for vote by the membership.
 Shall maintain and keep current the Bylaws, General Procedures, and PIMs as approved by the Board of Directors.
 Shall review corporate contracts.

 Meetings of the Board of Directors shall be held bimonthly as scheduled by the President with consent of a majority of the Board of Directors.
 Special meetings may be called by the President, Competitive Vice President, Recreational Vice President or one-half (1/2) of the Board of Directors.